-Clause 4.6(3) - Consent must not be granted for a proposal that contravenes a development standard unless the consent authority has considered a written request from the applicant that justifies the variation by showing that the subject standard is unreasonable or unnecessary and that there are sufficient environmental planning grounds to justify the contravening of the standard.
+• Clause 4.6(3) - Consent must not be granted for a proposal that contravenes a development standard unless the consent authority has considered a written request from the applicant that justifies the variation by showing that the subject standard is unreasonable or unnecessary and that there are sufficient environmental planning grounds to justify the contravening of the standard.

-As a result of the above, the applicant submitted Clause 4.6 variations to both the height of building and floor space ratio standards (refer to attachments to this report).
+As a result of the above, the applicant submitted Clause 4.6 variations to the height of building standard (refer to Attachment 4 to this report).